Hormones and Candida: The Hidden Connection

 Inflammation and chronic gut dysfunction may also increase physical stress on the body overall.
 Some people with thyroid-related symptoms also report bloating, constipation, food sensitivities, and digestive discomfort.

 Again, this does not mean Candida directly causes thyroid disease.
-However, the gut-thyroid relationship is important and often overlooked.
+However, the relationship between the gut microbiome, immune system, and thyroid—often referred to as the gut–thyroid axis—is an increasingly active area of research.

 Signs Your Hormones and Gut May Be Out of Balance